 2.)
-On page 126, the single paragraph on it makes reference once more to 1967, rather than 1966; however the Simpsons-Sears name is now correctly displayed.
+On page 126, the single paragraph on it makes reference once more to 1967, however the Simpsons-Sears name is now correctly displayed.

 3.)
 On page 212, the book states, in the bold header line, "#5904 CANADIAN MOUNTIE SET 1967 (Gift Box set by Simpsons-Sears, Roebuck and Co.)."
-Once again "Simpsons-Sears, Roebuck and Co." never existed; the corporation was simply "Simpsons-Sears Limited" at the time.
-Also, 1967 appears again instead of the proper 1966.
-The paragraphs near the bottom of the page once more show the Mountie set as part of the "Action Soldier" line-up (which it wasn't), the fictitious "Simpsons-Sears, Roebuck and Co." name, and the Mountie uniform being attributed to solely the province of British Columbia, as opposed to being present Canada-wide.
+To reiterate, "Simpsons-Sears, Roebuck and Co." never existed.
+Also, the 1967 date appears yet again.
+The paragraphs near the bottom of the page incorrectly show the Mountie set as part of the "Action Soldier" line-up, the fictitious "Simpsons-Sears, Roebuck and Co." name, and, the Mountie uniform being linked solely to the province of British Columbia.

 4.)
-And, finally, we come to pages 164 and 165 which contain oodles of misinformation.
+And, finally, we come to pages 164 and 165 which contain more misinformation.
 The first paragraph on page 164 contains the following wording: